-Best solar phone chargers, and ones to avoid
+6 of the best solar phone chargers, and ones to avoid (2022 update)

 Some types of solar phone chargers can actually shorten your battery life.
 Here’s how to choose.

-These portable devices range in sizes no larger to a smartphone case, to larger folding chargers with multiple panels that can supply enough power to charge a tablet or even a laptop.
+These portable devices range in sizes no larger than a smartphone case, to folding chargers with multiple panels that can supply enough power to charge a tablet or even a laptop.

 Your product choice will depend on the type of device you want to charge, how frequently you need to charge, and whether you need power delivery even after the sun has gone down.